 - 1. Overview.
-Each TM172P••••• controller is equipped by an RJ45 Ethernet port. - 2.
+Each TM172P••••• controller is equipped by an RJ45 Ethernet port.
+To access the RS485-1 and RS485-2 screen, press and hold the right arrow key then press the right arrow key again for the next screen. - 2.
 Description.
-The Ethernet port permits user to connect the device to: - Different controllers and/or applications exchanging variables ad/or parameters (network) - À supervision system using Modbus TCP/IP protocol - An IEC 61131-3 EcoStruxure Machine Expert HVAC software development system - A BACnet/IP network, with B-AAC profile
+The Ethernet port permits user to connect the device to: - Different controllers and/or applications exchanging variables ad/or parameters (network) - A supervision system using Modbus TCP/IP protocol - An IEC 61131-3 EcoStruxure Machine Expert HVAC software development system - A BACnet/IP network, with B-AAC profile